wp-plugins/cimy-user-extra-fields/readme.txt

 = Two new menus are: =

-WordPress and WordPress MU per-blog registration:
+WordPress and WordPress MultiSite per-blog registration:
     1. "Users -> A&U Extended" - lets you show users lists with the new fields that are created
     2. "Settings -> Cimy User Extra Fields" - lets administrators add as many new fields as are needed to the users' profile, giving the possibility to set some interesting rules.

-Wordpress MU unique registration:
+Wordpress MultiSite unique registration:
     1. "Site Admin -> Users Extended" - lets you show users lists with the new fields that are created
     2. "Site Admin -> Cimy User Extra Fields" - lets administrators add as many new fields as are needed to the users' profile, giving the possibility to set some interesting rules.